crayxu/biquadris/README.md

 # Biquadris
 A modified version of Tetris, which allows two players to play a turn-based Tetris game with several features.
-If you need to see the source code, feel free to contact me.
+Due to the school policy, if you need to see the source code, feel free to contact me.

 ---